Quantco/datajudge/docs/source/examples/example_twitch.rst

 Now having compared the 'same kind of data' between version 1 and version 2, we may as well compare 'different kind of data' within version 2, as a means of a sanity check.
-This sanity check consists of checking that whether the mean ``average_viewer`` value of mature channels should deviate at most 10% from the overall mean.
+This sanity check consists of checking whether the mean ``average_viewer`` value of mature channels should deviate at most 10% from the overall mean.